 To be sure that you get a place in the course, you should pay the registration fee (100 USD) within a week from when you sent the application.
 The last

-date of application and payment of registration fee is Mars 1, 2019 and last date of final payment is June 1.
+date of application and payment of registration fee is April 1, 2019 and last date of final payment is June 1.
 Note that you are not registered for the course until the registration fee is paid!
 If payment is not made before the last date, your place will be open for a reserve.
 For final payment, an invoice

 will be sent by email in the middle of April.